nicewang/robotics_papers/CONTRIBUTING.md

 ## Contributing to this Repo
 This repo is is currently used only for personal research and learning purposes, so contributions are not yet required.
-But we encourage for recommending a valuable robotics paper to us through `📝 Paper Recommendation` issue, please see [there](#issues).
+But we do encourage for recommending valuable robotics papers to us through `📝 Paper Recommendation` issue, please see [there](#issues).

 ### Pull Request Templates (for Maintainers only)
 #### Templates